List of Planet of the Apes characters: Virgil

+Characters introduced in the Planet of the Apes television series (1974)

+Galen

+Galen is a friendly and compassionate chimpanzee, the young assistant of Dr Zaius.
+Owing to his discovery of the truth about Earth's history, and conflict with Urko, he becomes a fugitive and the companion of the two human astronauts, Virdon and Burke.
+Galen was portrayed by Roddy McDowall.

+Alan Virdon

+Colonel Alan J. Virdon (played by Ron Harper) is the older and senior of the two astronauts stranded on the planet.
+Virdon is the more level-headed of the two surviving astronauts (a third astronaut died in the crash of their vessel), preferring to talk rather than fight.

+General Urko

+Urko is Chief of Security.
+A violent gorilla, he is sent to capture the astronauts, and is the main antagonist of the series.
+Urko was played by Mark Lenard.

+Peter Burke

+Peter J. Burke (played by James Naughton) is one of two astronauts stranded on the planet.
+The younger and junior of the two, he is more cynical of the apes than his commander, and more likely to fight than parley.
+An expert in many fields of technology and medicine, he is also a proficient martial arts specialist.

 Characters introduced in Planet of the Apes (2001)

 General Thade

-General Thade is a chimpanzee General and the main antagonist of Tim Burton's 2001 film.
+General Thade is a chimpanzee general and the main antagonist of Tim Burton's 2001 film.
 Thade was played by Tim Roth.

 General Thade is an ambitious and brutal leader, actively hating all humans and wanting them all exterminated.
 Thade gets his hatred from his father Zaius, who knew that humans were once in charge.
 Thade schemes to be given absolute power by the ape senate.
 As he pursues the ape Ari romantically, she is found gathering with human rebels and Thade brands her with a human mark.
 When Thade is told of a landed spacecraft, he kills the messengers to ensure the secret is kept and attempts to use the spacecraft to increase his own power; but he is stopped by Leo.

 Thade's statue is shown at the end of the film in a scene where Leo has returned to Earth, apparently in his own time, only to find everything has been swapped out to apes and a statue of Thade now exists where the Lincoln Memorial should be.